-So, the team with Shadow was a disaster because of the coach and pressure I felt.
-The plan was to keep going, though, and maintain all my secrets.
+Had my family not moved, the plan was to keep playing and maintain my secrets.
 When it came to boys, I couldn’t let the people I wanted “attract me” because I lacked self-trust.
-I didn’t need anybody to think I liked him or had a crush, I just wanted the right to follow my feelings and curiosities without being judged or making some kind of mental prophecy!
+I didn’t need anybody to think I liked him or had a crush, I just wanted the right to follow my feelings and curiosities without being judged or making mental prophecies!

 At school, my friends could be unkind.
 It was easy to find my place in the group by letting them make fun of me and call me silly names.
-I couldn’t loosen up or I’d lose it, literally, and crumble…PEOPLE WOULD STOP CARING ABOUT ME…(as if they actually did)!
-I’m like this nobody inside without basketball and yet I loved it so much, how could that sport have become the problem?
-Was it only this one coach?
-Was it my parents?
-Was it these people at school?
-Did I just get bad at it?
+Still, I couldn’t give basketball up or people would stop caring.
+I’m like this nobody inside without basketball and yet I supposedly loved it so much, how could that sport have become the problem?

 Sometimes I wish I could go back in the past and have my basketball awesomeness but, today, unless I actually became a WNBA player, SO WHAT?
 I didn’t do basketball, but I became a personal trainer at 18, learned all about yoga and write books!
 If I’d stayed in Maryland and things worked out, people would continue to think “basketball” (and maybe teacher’s pet) when they think Laura Yochelson.
 But that was never me; Laura simply couldn’t play (or have feelings) without her court.